beginning of content

 When should I see my doctor?

-If you notice any of the symptoms of endometrial cancer including abnormal vaginal bleeding, it is important to see your doctor.
-These symptoms are common and don’t necessarily mean you have cancer.
-However, it’s best to have it checked.
+If you notice any of the symptoms of endometrial cancer, including unexpected vaginal bleeding, see your doctor.
+These symptoms are common and don't always mean cancer, but it's still important to get checked.
 You can ask to see a female doctor if you prefer.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.